Cold Hearted: Music video

 The official music video for "Cold Hearted" was directed by David Fincher and spent more than three weeks on top of MTV's video rotation list.
 It uses the album version of the song, with the rap section from the extended 12" version spliced in after the 3rd chorus.
 The inspiration for the video came from Bob Fosse's choreography of the "Take Off with Us" scene in the movie All That Jazz.
 Abdul dances for music executives with a group of semi-nude dancers.
 Abdul was wearing a black fishnet dress which exposed her belly button and was sporting a hat of the German "Kriegsmarine".
 The dance floor included scaffolding where Abdul and her dancers hang and dance suggestively.
-The video was filmed in Downtown Los Angeles where Christina Aguilera's music video for "What a Girl Wants" would also be filmed at.
+The video was filmed in the same Downtown Los Angeles location where Christina Aguilera's music video for "What a Girl Wants" would later be filmed.
 The video and its "late-'80s energy" served as a visual inspiration for the music video of Ariana Grande's 2024 single "Yes, And?".